 - Check-in time is 2 p.m. for campsites and 3 p.m. for facilities (local park time).

 - Checkout time is 1 p.m. for campsites and 12 p.m. for facilities (local park time).

 - Late checkouts may incur additional fees unless prior arrangements have been made.

-- All Idaho State Parks are ADA friendly and support service and companion animals.
+- All Idaho State Parks are ADA friendly and support service animals.

 To review all the rules and fees associated with administering and governing the Idaho Department of Parks please visit the Idaho Department of Administration website.

 Reservations for stays within Idaho’s State Parks can be made online and toll-free by phone at: 1-888-922-6743.
 Agents will be available seven days a week, Monday-Friday from 8 a.m. to 7 p.m., Mountain Standard Time (MST), and Saturday and Sunday, 9 a.m. to 5 p.m., MST.
 From Monday through Friday, another option is to call the Reservations Program at 1-855-514-2429, open from 8:30 a.m. to 4:30 p.m.

 Please note: Visitors should follow the COVID-19 prevention practices in Gov. Brad Little’s Stay Healthy Guidelines and the Idaho Rebounds Plan — primarily physical distancing and wearing masks when around non-housemates.
 Also, group gatherings should be limited to 50 people or less.